 Applications for individual and group projects open August 16th 2021!

-We welcome ideas for a range of innovations, from process improvements to the introduction of new devices.
-Preference is given to smaller projects which are feasible, bring value your service and have the potential to be scaled up.
+We welcome ideas from a range of innovators, all nursing and midwifery, health and social care professionals and doctors are encouraged to apply.
+We want to help you to develop solutions; from process improvements, to the introduction of new devices.
+Preference is given to those who show enthusiasm for bringing about positive change and making meaningful improvements where you work.
+We will help you to develop your projects which are affordable, feasible, bring value to your service and have the potential to be scaled up.
 Funding is awarded on a once-off basis.

-Spark Seed Funding has previously been used to support:
+Spark Funding has previously been awarded to support:

 There are three steps involved in Spark Seed Funding:

-Due to the popularity of Seed Funding, invitation to our workshops is competitive.
-Attendance at a workshop is mandatory to receive funding but doesn’t guarantee that funding will be offered.
-Workshops will take place in March 2020 – dates to be confirmed.
+Due to the popularity of Seed Funding, only shortlisted candidates will be invited to attend our Design Thinking Workshop.
+Attendance at a workshop is mandatory to receive funding but doesn’t guarantee that funding will be offered..

 If you need help further developing your idea or have any questions about the initiative, please contact email@example.com